tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 ## Everything is HUUUUGE

 And then there’s bloat.
-Web apps could open up to 10× faster if you just simply block all ads.
-Google begs everyone to stop shooting themselves in their feet with AMP initiative—a technology solution to a problem that doesn’t need any technology, just a little bit of common sense.
+Web apps could open up to 10× faster if you just simply blocked all ads.
+Google begs everyone to stop shooting themselves in the foot with AMP initiative—a technology solution to a problem that doesn’t need any technology, just a little bit of common sense.
 If you remove bloat, the web becomes crazy fast.
 How smart do you have to be to understand that?

 Android system with no apps [takes almost 6 Gb](https://grumpy.website/post/0Oz1lDOq5).
 Just think for a second how obscenely HUGE that number is.
 What’s in there, HD movies?
 I guess it’s basically code: kernel, drivers.
 Some string and resources too, sure, but those can’t be big.
 So, how many drivers do you need for a phone?